w3c/dpub-pwp-ucr/README.md

 ![W3C Logo](https://www.w3.org/Icons/w3c_home)

-# Web Publications
+# Web Publications Use Cases and Requirements

 This is the repository for the Use Cases and Requirements for the W3C’s specification on Web Publications, developed by the [Publishing Working Group](https://www.w3.org/publishing/groups/publ-wg/).
 The editors’ draft of the specification can also be [read directly](https://w3c.github.io/dpub-pwp-ucr/).

 ## History

-A previous version of this document was published by the [Digital Publishing Interest Group](https://www.w3.org/dpub/IG)as an <a href="https://www.w3.org/TR/2017/NOTE-pwp-ucr-20170502/">Interest Group Note</a>.
-After the closure of that Interest Group the [Publishing Working Group](https://www.w3.org/publishing/groups/publ-wg/) took it over the document for further work.
+A previous version of this document was published by the [Digital Publishing Interest Group](https://www.w3.org/dpub/IG) as an <a href="https://www.w3.org/TR/2017/NOTE-pwp-ucr-20170502/">Interest Group Note</a>.
+After the closure of that Interest Group the [Publishing Working Group](https://www.w3.org/publishing/groups/publ-wg/) took it over for further work.
 The final version of this document is planned to be published as a Working Group Note.

 ## Contributing to the Repository